 With a cloud based IT solution, all necessary software, apps and online services can be integrated into one single computing environment.

 Employees will no longer have to rely on multiple third-party software for every task, which would otherwise increasing the risk of data breaches by potentially using outdated software and by storing such data on their computers – often unencrypted.
-Instead data can be kept secure and encrypted within the cloud.
+Instead, data can be kept secure and encrypted within the cloud.
+Not to mention, cloud servers offer scalability and cost-effectiveness by allowing easy and efficient allocation of resources.

 2. Train employees on security risks